DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 🔥sanitization is a series of processes that removes data from a system or media while ensuring that the data is unrecoverable by any means.
 Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered. 📝Note: Downgrading systems and media is rare due to the difficulty of ensuring that sanitization is complete.
 The need to completely wipe (or destroy) the media that systems use means that the ✏️cost of reuse is often significant and may exceed the cost of purchasing a new system or media i.e sanitazation cost ▶ cost of new media.
   - ✴️**Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final)) ✏️Physical destruction: used for SSD/electronic components, or in combination with other less-secure methods.
 Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs.
 Incineration, pulverizing, crushing, shredding, and disintegration all describe data destruction.
       - 🍎**SSD**: Spare sectors, bad sectors, and space provided for wear leveling on SSDs (over provisioned space) may all contain data that was written to the space that will not be cleared when the drive is wiped.
 This is a form of data remanence and is a concern for organizations that do not want data to potentially be accessible.
 Many wiping utilities only deal with currently addressable space on the drive.
 SSDs cannot be degaussed, and wear leveling space cannot be reliably used to hide data.
 These spaces are still addressable by the drive, although they may not be seen by the operating system.
 The two valid options for destroying data on SSD drives are ATA Secure Erase and destruction.
 Destruction is the best method for SSD drives.
+      - 🍎**shredding**: is a type of physical destruction.
+Though this term is sometimes used in relation to overwriting of data, here shredding  refers to the process of making unrecoverable any data printed on hard copy or on smaller objects, such as credit cards, floppy or optical disks.
+There are industrial shredders capable of shredding larger devices like servers and hard disks.
   - ✴️**Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data.
 Clearing describes preparing media for 📝reuse in same-security/sensitivity level.
 When media is cleared, unclassified data is written over all addressable locations on the media.
 Once that's completed, the media can be reused
   - ✴️**Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools-- not considered acceptable for top secret data.
       - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
 It ensures there isn’t any data remanence.